An Antipodean travel company serving World Travellers since 1983

 Located in an area of woodland 4 km from the city, you will find Les Ferreres Aqueduct, a Roman aqueduct that supplied water to Tarragona up until the 18th century.
 The aqueduct was built during the reign of Emperor Augustus (27 BC to 14 AD) and is a testament to Roman engineering.
 Often called the Devil’s Bridge it is easy to get to via public transport or by foot.

 Tarragona is home to some of the best Roman sites in Spain, medieval monuments, rich and delicious Catalan food, some of the country’s best beaches and plenty of hidden gems.
 There is not much more that you would want from a holiday destination.
-If you’re interested in visiting Tarragona, consider Odyssey’s Barcelona City tour which goes from Barcelona to Tarragona for the day.
+If you’re interested in a tour of Tarragona, consider Odyssey’s Barcelona City tour which goes from Barcelona to Tarragona for the day.

 Articles about Spain published by Odyssey Traveller:

 For all the articles Odyssey Traveller has published for mature aged and senior travellers, click through on this link.

 External articles to assist you on your visit to Spain:

 Small group journeys from one of the best small group tour companies Europe that delve into Barcelona‘s history, culture, and cuisine.
 Daily itineraries for couples and solo travellers with like minded people.
 An escorted tour of Barcelona based in an apartment with local guides sharing authentic experiences and knowledge.